rsnayaksd/PGDDS-Projects-IIIT-Bangalore/README.md

-# Post Graduate Diploma in Data Science from IIIT-Bangalore &amp; Upgrad
+# PG Diploma in Data Science from IIIT-Bangalore

 The 11-month online PG Diploma program, co-developed by IIIT Bangalore and UpGrad, covers the depth and breadth of the subject in the form of interactive lectures, live sessions, assignments and real-time case studies, and a 3-month capstone project mentored by industry professionals.